World War II in Yugoslav Macedonia: Communist repressions

 After the liberation the Presidium of the Anti-Fascist Assembly for the People's Liberation of Macedonia (ASNOM), which was the governing body of Macedonia, made several statements and actions that were contradictory to the decisions of the Anti-Fascist Council of the People's Liberation of Yugoslavia (AVNOJ), the Yugoslav executive authority.
 Tito's General Headquarters sent orders asking the forces of the MNOV to participate in the fighting in the Syrmian Front for the final liberation of Yugoslavia.
 President Metodija Andonov-Čento and his associates debated whether to send the troops to Srem and help liberate Yugoslavia or to advance the troops under his command toward Greek Macedonia in order to "unify the Macedonian people" into one country.
-On 16 December, the Gotse Delchev Brigade's artillery platoon stationed at the Skopje Fortress, and one of its infantry platoons at Štip revolted against the order to be sent to the Srem front.
-They wanted to head to Thessaloniki as presumable capital of an imagined Independent Macedonia.
-Svetozar Vukmanovic accused them of had fallen under Bulgarian influences.
-After they refused to disperse on both places, dozens were shot down and many were arrested on his order.
+In January 1945, the former members of the Gotse Delchev Brigade then part of the XV Macedonian corps artillery platoon stationed at the Skopje Fortress, and one of its infantry platoons at Štip revolted against the order to be sent to the Srem front.
+They wanted to head to Thessaloniki as presumable capital of an imagined United Macedonia.
+Svetozar Vukmanović accused them of had fallen under Bulgarian influences.
+After they refused to disperse on both places, many were arrested on his order.
+According to some of the participants in this events there was no one shot as a consequence of the revolt.
+While according to Bulgarian sources there were dozens shot down.
 Andonov-Čento and his close associates were trying to minimize the ties with Yugoslavia as far as possible, which was contrary to the decisions of AVNOJ.
-As result Andonov-Čento was replaced by Lazar Kolishevski, who started fully implementing the pro-Yugoslav line. Čento himself was later imprisoned.
+As result Andonov-Čento was replaced by Lazar Koliševski, who started fully implementing the pro-Yugoslav line. Čento himself was later imprisoned.
 The fabricated charges against him were of being a Western spy, a traitor working against the SR Macedonia as part of SFR Yugoslavia, being in close contacts with IMRO terrorist, supporting a pro-Bulgarian plan of an Independent Macedonia, etc.